-Alexandra loves line drawings, spending the early stages of a project working on fluid, hand-sketched compositions.
-These are scanned into the computer for colouring, and textures are added to give the overall feel of a collage.
+Alexandra’s line work is one of the things that make her images unique, and she spends the early stages of a project working on fluid, hand-sketched compositions.
+These are scanned into the computer for coloring, and natural textures are added to give the overall feel of a collage.

 Question: What drew you to illustration/design?
 Alexandra: I think it all started around the age of 2 when I drew a picture of a chicken laying an egg (I have it in a frame at my desk) since then I have always been drawing and writing stories.
 Question: Do you have any formal design training?
 Alexandra: Yes, I went to Falmouth College of Arts in Cornwall to do a BA (Hons) in Illustration.
 Question: Where are you originally from?
 Alexandra: I grew up on a farm in a small village in Hampshire where I had an idyllic childhood with my older brother, running around fields, making dens and climbing trees.
 Question: Where do you live now & what drew you there?
 Alexandra: The bright lights of London drew me in over 4 years ago, but recently moved a little way out to Surrey in order to stretch my legs.
 Question: Who or What is your biggest inspiration?
 Alexandra: I suppose my childhood and nature.
 Question: How do you get your ideas?
 Alexandra: Generally I get them at night when I’m trying to get to sleep.
 A little idea will pop into my head and I will have to get up and sketch it down before I forget.
 Question: Do you collect anything?
 Alexandra: I collect nice textures and patterns which I can scan in and use in my illustrations.
 Question: Do you keep a scrapbook?
 Alexandra: My grandad’s old trunk, full of patterned paper is a sort of substitute scrapbook.